Strong Robustness of Randomized Rumor Spreading Protocols: Probabilistic Tools

 \section{Probabilistic Tools}

 A basic tool that we will use in the following proofs is the Chernoff bound~\cite{Chernoff}.
 This provides exponentially small bounds for the probability that a binomially distributed random variable deviates significantly from its expected value.
-A similar version of the classical result can be found in~\cite{MU05}.
-We will use it in the following form. \begin{lemma}[Chernoff Bounds] Let $X_1, \dots ,X_n$ be independent random variables, taking values in $[0, 1]$.
-Let $X := \sum_{i=1}^n X_i$ and let $\delta \in (0,1]$.
+This classical result can be found for example in~\cite{MU05} in the following form. \begin{theorem}[Chernoff Bounds] Let $X_1, \dots ,X_n$ be independent random variables, taking values in $\{0, 1\}$.
+Let $\displaystyle X := \sum_{i=1}^n X_i$ and let $\delta \in (0,1]$.
 Then

 and